This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We also caught a train from Bath to Oxford, which is an option if you are coming from that direction.
 That was just over an hour but did include one stop and change.

-The Bath Spa train station is located within the city.
+The Bath Spa train station is located in the city center.
 From there we walked 15-minutes in either direction to our accommodation and related sites.

 There are places across from the station where you can store your luggage if you arrive too early for check-in (which is very useful as you don’t want to drag your luggage around the cobblestone streets of Bath all day).